dividend distribution tax

 FAQs

 Dividend income is taxed as per your income slab.
-If it exceeds ₹5,000 from a company in a year, 10% TDS is deducted (20% without PAN).
+If a company’s total income exceeds ₹10,000 in a year, 10% TDS is deducted (20% without PAN).
 You can claim TDS credit and up to 20% interest deduction under Section 57.

 Earlier, companies paid DDT before distributing dividends.
 Now, investors must pay tax on dividend income based on their tax slab.

-Yes, if you took a loan to buy dividend-paying stocks, you can claim an interest deduction of up to 20% of your dividend income.
+Yes, if you took a loan to buy dividend-paying stocks, you can claim an interest deduction of up to 20% of your dividend income under Section 57 of the Income-tax Act, 1961 (no other expenses are allowed as a deduction)

-Yes, dividends from both equity and debt mutual funds are taxable in the hands of investors as per their income tax slab.
+Yes, dividends from both equity and debt mutual funds are taxable in the hands of investors as per their income tax slabs.

-Investing in ULIPs and equity mutual funds can help, as ULIP returns are tax-free under Section 10(10D), and LTCG up to ₹1 lakh is exempt.
+Investing in ULIPs and equity mutual funds can help, as ULIP returns are tax-free under Section 10(10D), subject to the ₹2.5 lakh annual premium limit for policies issued on or after 1 February 2021, and LTCG up to ₹1.
+25 lakh (on equity-oriented funds, subject to prevailing tax laws) is exempt.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.